 The report form contains information or data that conflicts with other information or data reported by the health plan through the Department’s web portal, including the following:

 a.
-Network identifiers, network names, product lines, and plan-to-plan contracts specified in the network access profile conflict or are not included in the appropriate fields of the Annual Network Report Forms […];
+Network identifiers, network names, product lines, and plan-to-plan contracts specified in the network access profile conflict, or are not included in the appropriate fields of the Annual Network Report Forms […];

 b.
 The health plan used a crosswalk table to associate the health plan’s internal terminology to the Department’s required standardized terminology, but did not report data using the same terms it entered within the crosswalk tables; or

 c.
-Counties identified as part of the network service area in the network access profile are not consistent with the counties and ZIP Codes reported in the Network Service Area Report Form;
+Counties identified as part of the network service area in the network access profile are not consistent with the counties and ZIP Codes reported in the Network Service Area Report Form.

 The report form contains information that conflicts with established sources such as the NPI Registry, the California Department of Consumer Affairs, or the United States Postal System, and other sources as set forth in Rule 1300.67.2.2(h)(8)(D).
 For example, the report form contains deactivated NPI or California license numbers, or erroneous ZIP Code and county combinations, preventing the report form from passing validation.